aguerrerolopez/aguerrerolopez.github.io/_portfolio/eod-connector.md

 ---

 ## EODConnector
-I have created a function in Matlab that retreat for you stock market data from [EOD Historical Data](https://eodhistoricaldata.com) market datafeed API.
-Given an API token it can retrieve any historical data of any asset/stock in EOD datafeed.
-With that data you can build a database for learning from simple Portfolios in Matlab to huge neural networks.
+I have created a function in Matlab that retreats for you stock market data from [EOD Historical Data](https://eodhistoricaldata.com) Data market data feed API.
+Given an API token, it can retrieve any historical data of any asset/stock in the EOD data feed.
+With that data, you can build a database for learning from simple Portfolios in Matlab to huge neural networks.

 * [GitHub Repository](https://github.com/alexjorguer/EODConnector)